Team-Berners-Lee-AI-Hackathon/CheongCheong_Chating/README.md

-# 🏠 Housing Alert AI
+# 🏠 New Housing Drawing Notification AI

 A smart notifier for youth housing applications.
 Get alerts only for the applications you're eligible for, and ask questions using GenAI (Bedrock / Upstage).